Amustache/pubrecon/project2/README.md

 ### 2a.
 Data preparation

+The annotation tool used is [LabelImg](https://github.com/tzutalin/labelImg).
+They are saved as XML files in PASCAL VOC format, the format used by ImageNet, which coincidentally is the basis for our weights.

 Images must be JPEG, and an additional XML file with at least the following fields should be found as well:
 ```
 <annotation verified="yes">